📃

 Now, if you want to SSH into the virtual machine from the host machine, you can use something like this:

-to the actual username that is set up on your virtual machine.
+Make sure to change username to the actual username that is set up on your virtual machine.

 If you want to connect to the virtual machine from some other machine than the host, try something like this:

-to the host's actual IP address.
-On Windows, you can determine this from the ipconfig
+Change username to the actual username and change host_ip_address to the host's actual IP address.
+On Windows, you can determine this from the ipconfig command.

 Other Ports to Forward